 Here are some reasons your turtle is losing color.

 Your Turtle Isn’t Getting Enough UV Light

-So, when a turtle isn’t getting enough heat or light, then discoloration is seen in their body.
+So, when a turtle isn’t getting enough heat or light, then discoloration is seen in its body.

 If your place has a window or aisle where plenty of sunlight enters daily, you need to move your turtle tank to that location.

 You should also use UV bulbs during the evening and in winter when there isn’t enough sunlight.
 While choosing a UV bulb, make sure you get a quality UV bulb that emits UV-B light and is durable.
 Usually, UV bulbs aren’t that powerful, so you need to light them for 10-12 hours during winter to gain enough UV light for your turtle.

 I’ve switched from the classic two-bulb setup to mercury vapor bulbs, which emit both UVA and UVB lights.
 Since I have separate basking spots for all my turtles, a one-bulb setup definitely saves space.

 This bulb comes with a 6000-hour lifespan and a six-month warranty.
 But I haven’t ran into any problem with the bulb so far.
 Just make sure that you don’t position the bulb too near or too far from the basking spot.

 Sometimes, putting the UV light too close could burn your turtle’s shell.
 This can cause spots in a turtle’s shell.